Security staff at Heathrow airport to strike for 31 days over the summer

 Increased number of airlines facing disruption as industrial action spreads to more terminals

-A summer of travel chaos looms as thousands of security officers at Heathrow airport will strike for 31 days during the peak period, an escalation in the long-running pay dispute.
+A summer of travel chaos looms as thousands of security officers at Heathrow airport are set to strike for 31 days during the peak holiday period.

-For the first time security officers based at Terminal Three, who voted for strike action last week, will join their colleagues from Terminal Five and campus security on the picket line.
+For the first time, security officers based at Terminal Three, who voted in favour of strike action last week, will join colleagues from Terminal Five and campus security on the picket line.

-Ths expansion of industrial action means a large number of airlines face “disruption, delays and cancellations”, according to the Unite union.
-The T5 walkout was already expected to heavily affect British Airways summer programme, but Virgin Atlantic, Emirates, Qatar, United, American and Delta could now face problems at T3.
+This escalation in the long-running pay dispute means a significant number of airlines face “disruption, delays and cancellations”, according to the Unite union.
+The T5 walkout was already expected to heavily affect British Airways’ summer programme, but Virgin Atlantic, Emirates, Qatar, United, American and Delta could now also face problems at T3.

-The strike dates conincide with the Eid festival at the end of June, the beginning of the school holidays in July, and the late summer bank holiday weekend (24–27 August).
+The strike dates conincide with the Eid festival at the end of June, the beginning of the school holidays in July, and the summer bank holiday weekend (24-27 August).

-Unite general secretary Sharon Graham said: “Unite is putting Heathrow on notice that strike action at the airport will continue until it makes a fair pay offer to its workers.
-Make no mistake, our members will receive the union’s unflinching support in this dispute.”

-The dispute could further escalate in the coming weeks, a statement from Unite said.
-The security staff have rejected a 10.1 per cent pay offer, with the union highlighting that wages have fallen 24 per cent in real terms since 2017.

-Strikes are planned on:
+Strikes are planned for the following dates:

 - 24, 25, 28, 29 and 30 June